Vaschi/beginner-friendly-course-list/README.md

 ## 🐍 Python
 Python is a high-level, dynamically-typed programming language known for its simplicity, readability, and versatility in various applications, from web development to data science.

-"Your Mother Was A Hamster And Your Father Smelt Of Elderberries!" - French Knight to King Arthur
+"Your Mother Was A Hamster And Your Father Smelt Of Elderberries!" - French Knight to King Arthur of camelot

 ### Course 1:
 - **Title:** [Python for Everybody Specialization by the University of Michigan](https://www.coursera.org/specializations/python)